 Similar to students, there are many VPN benefits to dedicated travelers.
 Anyone who frequently travels needs to make sure that their computer or mobile device is secure.
 There are no guarantees that the airport or hotel Wifi you log in to is able to defend you against hackers trying to steal your private information.
 When traveling, oftentimes you will need to check sensitive personal information like your bank or PayPal account, and a VPN will ensure you are doing this safely.

 Travelers receive protection when using their devices with a VPN in a public space, but there are other positive benefits to adding a VPN to your arsenal.
 When masking your location, you can find better flight and hotel deals – when a travel site thinks you are accessing it from within the country you’re searching for, you will see better deals than from abroad.
-Check out this article to learn more about using your VPN abroad.

 If you’re a lover of movies and television, then you can’t imagine missing the latest episode of your favorite show, or the release of a new blockbuster hit.
 Most likely, you’ve discovered streaming sites, like Popcorn Time, which use torrents to stream high-quality movies and TV shows to your computer, without the need to wait in line at the cinema.